 How do I use it?
 You can use it just like Google.
 JURN is running on a Google Custom Search and so you can use all the usual Google search modifiers.

-But I assume the typical user will have an adequate grasp of the best ways to search Google, and will thus also have some idea of the exact terms they need to use.
+But testing JURN with a single-word search won’t get you very far.
+I assume the typical academic user has an adequate grasp of the best ways to search Google, and will also have some idea of the exact search terms they need to use.
 For example, a unsophisticated search for…

 Gender Studies Shakespeare

 …will only obtain an interesting set of overview results, but they will be very broad and jumbled.
 A more sophisticated search will return much more specific results, such as…

 intitle:”The Tempest” gender